 Smoking, poor quality diet and physical inactivity are risk factors for high blood pressure, diabetes and other problems.
-Adults in Coney Island smoke, consume sugary drinks, eat fruits and vegetables and are physically active at rates similar to residents of Brooklyn and the city as a whole.
+Adults in Borough Park smoke, consume sugary drinks, are physically active and eat fruits and vegetables at rates similar to residents of Brooklyn and the city as a whole.